 Hiking though the woods with a pack on, thats what these pants are meant to do.
 The Gamma LT was very comfortable fitting but the black color proved to be a bit warm on this sunny day.

 This pant will set you back $189; by far the most expensive of any in our review.
-Arc'teryx is known for having a really high price tag, so this shouldn't be a surprise, and rarely have we heard of an Arc'teryx customer feeling like they didn't get good value for their dollar.
-We have no doubt about the durability and construction of these pants and believe they will have a very long life.
-That said, they have a limited range of use and in our opinion, there are many fine pairs of hiking pants out there for considerably less money.
-In fact, you could buy two pairs of any other pants in our review and have all your bases covered for the same price as this one pair of pants.
+Arc'teryx is known for having a high price tag, so this shouldn't be a surprise, and rarely have we heard of an Arc'teryx customer feeling like they didn't get good value for their dollar.
+We do not doubt the durability and construction of these pants and believe they will have a very long life.
+That said, they have a limited range of use, and in our opinion, there are many fine pairs of hiking pants out there for considerably less money.
+You could buy two pairs of any other pants in our review and have all your bases covered for the same price as this one pair of pants.

 The Gamma LT pants show no sign of liquid condensation or soaking through despite the fact that we just hiked through a driving snowstorm to arrive at this dry shelter beneath an overhanging cliff.
 These were our Top Pick for wet weather.